 INDIANAPOLIS – For Johnny Manziel, a quarter of an inch will probably make a difference in how he's perceived.

-The measurement of the possible first pick of the draft was the big story Friday morning at the combine, and Arizona Cardinals coach Bruce Arians wasn't shy about mentioning that it might be an issue.
-That's why Manziel is one of the most interesting and debated prospects in recent memory.
+The possible first overall pick of the draft's measurements were the big story of Friday morning at the combine, and Cardinals coach Bruce Arians wasn't shy about mentioning that it might be an issue.
+That's why Manziel is one of the most interesting and debated prospects in this draft or any draft in recent memory.

 "There’s a bunch of 6-5 successful guys who are athletic," Arians said.
 "The 5-11 guys, it has to throw a question mark out there."

-Arians has a bit of a devil-may-care attitude and has almost no chance at Manziel drafting near the bottom of the first round, so he can be honest.
-Surely, other teams near the top of the first round will wonder if it's the best move to take "a 5-11 quarterback."
+Arians has a bit of a devil-may-care attitude and has almost no chance of having a shot at Manziel drafting near the bottom of the first round, so he can be honest.
+Surely, other teams drafting near the top of the first round will wonder if it's the best move to take "a 5-11 quarterback."
 Darn that quarter inch.

 "It’s interesting now, here we are in another draft with some notable players, and I think it was Johnny who said something like, ‘He opened the door for us,’ for him," Seahawks coach Pete Carroll said, referring to Wilson.
 "And it’s true.
 Prior to the last couple years, the general thinking was that a guy of Russell’s stature couldn’t play.
 And that’s wrong.
 It’s wrong."

-Wilson can't see over the line, but he's adept at finding receivers, something Manziel did just fine in the SEC the past two seasons.
+Wilson can't see over the line, but he's adept at finding his receivers through the defense, something Manziel did just fine in the SEC the last two seasons.

 "The thing you would say is his ability to find passing lanes," Seahawks general manager John Schneider said.
 "That's the first thing that would stand out about Russell and Johnny."